ninivert/ParticleAccelerator/docs/Journal.md

 	- adapt the `Accelerator` class
 - Improve `Drawable`: fuse `draw` and `drawTo` to automatically search for the good engine
 - ExerciceP10
+- Removed useless consts in `Vector3D` and `Particle` according to warnings (non-class type rvalues are not modifiable (inherited from C), and thus the Standard says non-class type rvalues are never const-qualified (right-most const was ignored even tho specified by you) since the const would be kinda redundant.) [link1](https://stackoverflow.com/questions/1607188/why-is-a-type-qualifier-on-a-return-type-meaningless) and [link2](https://stackoverflow.com/questions/1134237/pedantic-gcc-warning-type-qualifiers-on-function-return-type)

 ## Todo